 Gaming laptops are generally portable, but you wouldn’t want to carry them around every day.
-That isn’t necessarily true of the HP Omen, which at 2.12kg and just 20mm thick, isn’t too much of an inconvenience.
-What this machine does have in common with its counterparts though is aggressive styling, an abundance of LEDs, and a very ambitious price tag.
+That isn’t necessarily true of the HP Omen, which isn’t too much of an inconvenience at 2.12kg and just 20mm thick.
+This machine has in common with its counterparts, though aggressive styling, an abundance of LEDs, and a very ambitious price tag.
 Let’s see how it stacks up.

 The HP Omen comes in a distinctive trapezoidal box with a graphic printed sleeve.
 The laptop is nestled under a foam-padded lid, and the charger and bundled USB Ethernet adapter fit into a cavity below it.
 The Omen itself follows the same design cues, with a wide top and sides that taper down and inwards to meet a much smaller base.

-When opened, you can see that the angular design results in the lid being wider than the base.
-This looks a little odd, especially because the screen appears to have an extra border around its frame.
-The keyboard deck is also metal, but is devoid of texture other than the perforated speaker grilles running down the sides.
-All attention is meant to be focused on the multi-coloured lighting effects.
+When opened, you can see that the angular design results in the lid being more comprehensive than the base.
+This looks a little odd, mainly because the screen appears to have an extra border around its frame.
+The keyboard deck is also metal but is devoid of texture other than the perforated speaker grilles running down the sides.
+All attention is meant to be focused on the multi-colored lighting effects.

 The keyboard has a standard layout with an additional column of programmable shortcut keys on the left.
 Sadly, the available space wasn’t used to make the core layout any better, so you’ll have to deal with a ridiculously squashed arrow cluster.

-The keyboard has six different lighting zones – the power button, the programmable keys, the WASD keys, and the rest of the main QWERTY block in three sections.
+The keyboard has six different lighting zones in three sections: the power button, the programmable keys, the WASD keys, and the rest of the main QWERTY block.
 The two speaker grilles are another independent zone.
-HP’s preloaded software lets you tweak the colours and intensity of the lighting – more on that later.
+HP’s preloaded software lets you tweak the colors and intensity of the lighting – more on that later.

 There isn’t any other laptop that looks quite like this, and with good reason.
-The sharply tapered sides make it impossible to have any ports there, so they’re all on the rear; out of reach.
-From left to right, you have the power inlet, four USB 3.0 ports, HDMI and Mini DisplayPort video outputs, and a 3.5mm audio socket.
-They’re all very closely spaced, so you might have a tough time especially with larger USB devices.
+The sharply tapered sides make it impossible to have any ports there, so they’re all on the rear, out of reach.
+You have the power inlet, four USB 3.0 ports, HDMI and Mini DisplayPort video outputs, and a 3.5mm audio socket from left to right.
+They’re all very closely spaced, so that you might have a tough time, especially with larger USB devices.
 The only thing that isn’t on the back is the SD card slot which fits in a cutout on the right.

-There’s 8GB of DDR3 RAM though we would really have liked to have seen 16GB on a machine of this calibre.
-The only storage option is a 256GB SSD which again seems like it might run short especially considering that each top-tier game can occupy 60GB or more these days.
+There’s 8GB of DDR3 RAM though we would have liked to have seen 16GB on a machine of this caliber.
+The only storage option is a 256GB SSD which again seems like it might run short especially considering that each top-tier game can occupy 60GB or more.